lookdnr/Simple-FFT/README.md

-# C++ Coursework: Seismogram Processing Using the Cooley-Tukey FFT Algorithm and Numerical Integration
+#Seismogram Processing Using the Cooley-Tukey FFT Algorithm and Numerical Integration

 **Author**: Luke Dinsdale (02205881)